natcap/invest.users-guide/source/urban_cooling_model.rst

 The Model
 =========

-How it works
+How It works
 ------------

-Cooling capacity index
+Cooling Capacity Index
 ^^^^^^^^^^^^^^^^^^^^^^

 The model first computes the cooling capacity (CC) index for each pixel based on local shade, evapotranspiration, and albedo.
 This approach is based on the indices proposed by Zardo et al. 2017 and Kunapo et al. 2018, to which we add albedo, an important factor for heat reduction.